 November 1995 - Fire Department begins delivery of Advanced Life Support (ALS) medical services.

-May 1996 - First full-time public education specialist hired to manage Urban Survival program.
+May 1996 - First full-time public education coordinator hired to manage Urban Survival program.

 January 1997 - First full-time Fire Inspector hired.

 September 15, 1998 - Department celebrates its 50th Anniversary!

 January 1999 - Goodyear joins the Phoenix Computer Aided Dispatch (CAD) Consortium and is dispatched by Phoenix Fire Department.